Streptobacillus moniliformis: Morphology

-The bacterium S. moniliformis, is a gram-negative pleomorphic rod, occurring frequently in chains and tangled filaments with bulbous or “Monilia”-like swellings.
-The organism presents phenotypically as being facultatively anaerobic, non-motile, weakly ferments glucose and maltose, is catalase and oxidase-negative does not reduce nitrate and exhibits no growth on MacConkey agar.
+The bacterium S. moniliformis is a gram-negative pleomorphic rod occurring frequently in chains and tangled filaments with bulbous or Monilia-like swellings.
+The organism presents phenotypically as being facultatively anaerobic, non-motile, weakly ferments glucose and maltose, is catalase and oxidase-negative, does not reduce nitrate, and exhibits no growth on MacConkey agar.
 Morphologically, colonies of S. moniliformis are 1–2 mm in size, smooth, convex, non-hemolytic (varied presentation with an α-hemolysis is not uncommon) and gray in color.
-When cultured in broth, a typical “puff-ball” appearance is seen.
+When cultured in broth, a typical "puff-ball" appearance is seen.

 Taxonomy

-S. moniliformis was previously classified under the family Fusobacteriaceae.
+Streptobacillus moniliformis was previously classified under the family Fusobacteriaceae.

-It was later regrouped with three other genera including Sebaldella, Sneathia, and Leptotrichia.
+It was later regrouped with three other genera: Sebaldella, Sneathia, and Leptotrichia.
 These four genera were classified under the family Leptotrichiaceae following comparative analyses of the 16S ribosomal RNA gene sequences and 16S-23S rDNA internal transcribed spacer sequences among members of the phylum Fusobacteria.
 Identification of conserved signature indels unique to Fusobacteria and its primary clades as well as phylogenetic analysis of members of Fusobacteria based on concatenated sequences of 17 conserved proteins further support the distinction between the two families.

 S. moniliformis was formerly classified as the only member of the genus Streptobacillus.
 However, Streptobacillus strains HKU33T and HKU34 were isolated in Hong Kong in September 2014.
 Streptobacillus HKU33T was found in pus isolated from the abscess of a 38-year-old patient with quinsy and HKU34 from the elbow joint fluid of a 64-year-old patient with septic arthritis.
 Following analysis of the 16S rRNA gene sequences found in members of Leptotrichiaceae and partial sequences of the recA, groEl, and gyrB genes present in both isolates, the two strains were taxonomically grouped under the novel species Streptobacillus hongkongensis sp. nov.